-line in the graph $\delta < 0.5$, i.e., $< 60^{\circ}$ angular difference with the truth iso-surface normal).
+ancy estimated by the two approaches on the truth torus.
+It is observed that OT produces most of the estimations which fall into the minor discrepancy region (left-hand-side of the vertical dotted line in the graph, $\delta < 0.5$, i.e. $< 60^{\circ}$ angular difference with the truth iso-surface normal).
 HESSIAN, on the other hand, gives most of the estimations which fall onto the major discrepancy region (right-hand-side of the vertical dotted line in the graph).

-Fig. 6(b) and (c) shows the orientation discrepancies obtained from OT and HESSIAN, respectively, on a slice image (bright voxel indicates the location of large orientation discrepancy).
+Figures 6(b) and 6(c) show the orientation discrepancies obtained from OT and HESSIAN, respectively, on a slice image (bright voxel indicates the location of large orientation discrepancy).
 It is evident that HESSIAN gives large discrepancies throughout the ring torus.
-Conversely, OT only produces large discrepancies near the center of the torus tube, where the local structural orientations are hard to be determined because of the close-toconstant intensity profile at the tube center.5 These experimental results have shown that the orientation estimated by HESSIAN is less than satisfactory.
+Conversely, OT only produces large discrepancies near the center of the torus tube, where the local structural orientations are hard to be determined because of the close-to-constant intensity profile at the tube center5.
+These experimental results have shown that the orientation estimated by HESSIAN is less than satisfactory.
 It may be due to the application of the (first order neighborhood) central finite difference approximation in HESSIAN.
 On the contrary, OT demonstrates adequate orientation estimations by taking the advantage of estimation in the Fourier domain.

-Fig. 7(a) and (b) shows the orientation discrepancies among ring toruses with different noise levels, SNR = 2, 5, 10, for OT and HESSIAN, respectively.
+Figures 7(a) and 7(b) show the orientation discrepancies amongst ring toruses with different noise levels, SNR = 2, 5, 10, for OT and HESSIAN, respectively.
 It is noted that OT is more robust to noise than HESSIAN.
-OT is capable of giving most of the estimations within the minor discrepancy region even for the image corrupted by severe noise (i.e., SNR = 2).
+OT is capable of giving most of the estimations within the minor discrepancy region even for the image corrupted by severe noise (i.e. SNR = 2).

 All these experimental results demonstrate that the orientation tensor approach to the local structural orientation estimation exhibits better performance as compared with the conventional Hessian matrix approach.